 Similar to the Arrivals KPI, Departures represent a very basic KPI.
 The KPI simply counts the number of departed flights.

 The most prominent and most common operations KPI among airlines.
 The KPI calculates the share of flights with a departure delay in relation to the total number of operated flights.
 Typically, a flight is considered delayed when it arrives more than 15 minutes ahead or behind schedule.

 Diversion reflects a simple yet critical KPI for airlines.
 A diversion is defined as rerouting to an airport different from the scheduled airport while the flight is en route.
 Diversions are a considerable irregularity usually triggered by weather situations, technical problems, or medical emergencies.
 Therefore, the Diversion KPI counts the number of flights with a diversion event.

 Regularity is another fundamental airline operations KPI.
 It calculates the number of operated flights in relation to all scheduled flights for a period and, thereby, is a reliable indicator of an airline’s flight schedule robustness.

 The Utilization KPI provides high-level insights into an airline’s profitability.
 The KPI is calculated as the share of check-in or boarded passengers concerning all departed flights’ available seats.

 Seat Load Factor

-Another very prominent and common airline operations KPI.
+Another very major and joint airline operations KPI.
 Seat Load Factor is the dimensionless ratio of passenger-kilometers traveled to seat-kilometers available.

-A basic KPI that counts the number of reroutings.
+An essential KPI that counts the number of re-routings.
 Rerouting is defined as the change of a flight’s arrival airport before departure.

-With passenger-related KPIs, airlines gain insights about the number of transported passengers and various quality-related aspects.
+With passenger-related KPIs, airlines gain insights into the number of transported passengers and various quality-related aspects.